joblib/joblib/doc/parallel.rst

 can cause a significant overhead.

-For this case it is more efficient to use the context manager API of the :class:`joblib.Parallel` class to re-use the same pool of workers for several calls to the :class:`joblib.Parallel` object::
+For this case it is more efficient to use the context manager API of the :class:`joblib.Parallel` class to reuse the same pool of workers for several calls to the :class:`joblib.Parallel` object::

     >>> with Parallel(n_jobs=2) as parallel: